PLCnext/eUA_Client_Configurator_Example/README.md

 ![Config File of the simple client sample](README/config file_V00.PNG)

-The file is seperated into the two nodes <ServerConnections> and <VariableGroups>.
+The file is seperated into the two nodes '<ServerConnections>' and '<VariableGroups>'.
 In the node <ServerConnections> you can find the informations from the 'Servers' tab of the eUA Client Configurator.
 In the node <VariableGroups> you can find the informations from the 'Groups' tab of the eUA Client Configurator.
+The client configuration file is described in detail in the [PLCnext Infocenter](https://www.plcnext.help/te/Communication_interfaces/OPC_UA/OPC_UA_client.htm).

-## 3. UI Description
+## 3. Detailed UI Description

 In this section the user interface of the eUA Client Configurator is described in detail, but not the engineering workflow.
 Therefere go to section 1 - Quickstart.